adi113003/Pneumonia_Detection/src/Guangzhou_Medical_Center_Dataset_Model/README.md

     ```

 3. **Launch Jupyter Notebook:**
-    Open `ChexNetFinal (2).ipynb` and run the cells sequentially.
+    Open `ChexNetFinal.ipynb` and run the cells sequentially.
 GPU is recommended for faster training.

 4. **Evaluate the Model:**
     After training, check the confusion matrix, classification report, and ROC curve to assess performance.
 Use Grad‑CAM to inspect attention regions in the lungs.